 Engines, Powertrain And Gas Mileage:

-Standard safety features on all 2010 CCs include traction control, stability control, antilock disc brakes (ABS) with brake assist, front-seat side airbags and side curtain airbags.
-In addition, rear-seat side airbags are an available option on all models.
+Standard safety features on all 2011 VW CCs include traction and stability control, antilock disc brakes (ABS) with brake assist, front-seat side airbags, side curtain airbags and hill-hold assist.

 How To Get The Lowest Price: